How to Order Your North Dakota Driving Record

-Driving records can also be obtained quickly and conveniently by calling 1-855-996-0245.
-A customer service agent will help you through the process so that you can easily order a copy of your driving record today.
+Driving records can also be ordered quickly and conveniently by submitting your request by phone.
+Requesting your driver record by phone is as simple as submitting your order online, as you only have to provide certain pieces of information and payment for the driving record fee.
+Simply call 855-996-0245, and a customer service agent will help you through the process so that you can easily order a copy of your driving record today.

 What is on my North Dakota driving record?

 Depending on the type of driving record and where you purchase it, your North Dakota driving record may provide either a partial or complete outline of your personal ND driving history.
-If you order your driving record directly from the North Dakota Department of Transportation, it will contain:
+If you order your driving record directly from the North Dakota DOT, it will contain:

 - Personal details about the driver.